spinozarabel/moodle-enrol_csvparentrole/README.txt

 Feel free to send me any comments/suggestions

-Madhu Avasarala, SriToni Learning Services, <info@headstart.edu.in>
+Madhu Avasarala, Avasarala Learning Services, <info@headstart.edu.in>

 This plugin was first developed by Penny Leach <penny@catalyst.net.nz> for Moodle 1.9 by modified by Max Pelletier to work with Moodle 2.3.
 Modified by https://github.com/mfuhrmeisterDM for 2.9 and Madhu Avasarala for 3.4.